mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    2. The system changes the Invoice status to “Draft”
    3. The system refreshes the Invoice Detail page
    4. The system hides the “Reject” and “Reopen” buttons
-   5. The system displays the “Approve” and “Submit for Approval” buttons
+   5. The system maintains the “Approve” button and displays the “Submit for Approval” button
    6. End of flow

 ##### 5. The administrator cancels an approved Invoice (step 5 of the alternative flow 1 or step 5 of the alternative flow 2)